TkkrLab/py-ledart/README.md

 use a existing config as a template and follow it.

-you can run multiple devices from a signle config file.
+you can run multiple devices from a single config file.

 as wel as multpile patterns like: